All Things ALTA

 More tools for the negotiating process.

-For years, ALTA surveys have commonly been associated by buyers and sellers of property with being a means to an end; a necessary evil to satisfy title insurance endorsements or lending requirements.
+For years, buyers and sellers of property have commonly regarded ALTA surveys as being a means to an end; a necessary evil to satisfy title insurance endorsements or lending requirements.
 However, smart investors understand the value of an ALTA survey as it relates to the due diligence process, giving them a tool to not only discover and address costly issues before it’s too late, but to provide valuable information that may contribute to the property negotiation process.
 Depending on the project, choosing an ALTA survey might be one of the best initial investment decisions an owner or developer can make.